ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/delete.rst

 Delete Workflow Events
 ----------------------

-**Only Workflow Events that have been manually added to a Case may be deleted.** The basic format to delete a Workflow Event is:
+The basic format to delete a Workflow Event is:

 .. code::